k78ma/quartz/content/3B/MTE 322/Fundamental Law of Gearing.md

 - In other words, meshing gears must be in “conjugate action”
 - To achieve the conjugate action, gear teeth must be in one of particular geometric shapes
 - Among many, the [[Involute Gear Tooth|involute teeth]] shape is the most widely used

+When two gears are in mesh, their pitch circles roll on each other without slipping.